 St. Kinga’s Chapel

 This is the centrepiece.
-It is a giant church carved straight out of the rock salt, complete with intricate wall carvings and glowing chandeliers.
+It is a giant church carved straight out of the rock salt, complete with intricate wall carvings and glowing chandeliers made of salt crystals.

 How Many Chapels and Sculptures Are There Really?

-You will pass several dozen salt sculptures and bas-reliefs along the route, ranging from life-sized figures to massive, larger-than-life scenes carved directly into the grey rock.
+You will pass several dozen salt sculptures and bas-reliefs along the route, ranging from life-sized figures of historic monarchs to massive scenes.

 However, these spectacular sections alternate with long, unadorned transit corridors.
 Eventually, everything starts merging into one long sequence of timber supports, shifting artificial light, and constant walking.

-Over the course of the tour, you will walk about 3.5 kilometres.
-Your legs will definitely feel it by the end.
+Over the course of the tour, you will cover about 3.5 kilometres and descend roughly 450-500 steps in total.

-The lift ride back to the surface holds a small group but is a draughty, cage-like elevator.
-Because you can feel the airflow and see through the sides, it actually feels much less intimidating than a standard enclosed box.
+The lift ride back to the surface is an experience in itself.
+It holds a small, tightly packed group of about 8-10 people.
+It is a draughty, cage-like elevator.
+Because you can feel the airflow and see the shaft walls rushing past through the mesh sides, it actually feels much less intimidating than a standard enclosed box.

 The industrial lift back to the surface feels more like old mining infrastructure than a tourist attraction.